 10 units are recommended on each side.

-15-20 units of botox are recommended for frown lines.
-Because the muscles are very strong, more units of botox are needed to combat these lines.
+15-20 units are recommended for frown lines.
+Because the muscles are very strong, more units are needed to combat these lines.

 10 units are recommended on each side.
 Anything less will not give the desired effect because the muscle is like a fan and treatment must hit the whole muscle.

 This depends on which areas are treated.
 Refer to other questions for specific facial muscles.